Quantum-Accelerators/quacc/docs/user/wflow_engine/executors.md

     **Scaling Up**

     Now let's consider a more realistic scenario.
-Suppose we want to have a single Slurm job that reserves 8 nodes, and each job (e.g. VASP calculation) will run on 2 nodes (let's assume each node has 48 cores total, so that's a total of 96 cores for each calculation).
+Suppose we want to have a single Slurm job that reserves 8 nodes, and each job in the workflow (e.g. VASP calculation) will run on 2 nodes (let's assume each node has 48 cores total, so that's a total of 96 cores for each calculation).
 Parsl will act as an orchestrator in the background of one of the nodes.
 Our config will now look like the following.

     ```python
     import parsl